Personal Injury Solicitors

 Have you suffered personal injury after being involved in a motor accident, a work-related mishap or an accident in a public place?

 You may have been the victim of medical negligence.
 Are you suffering a physical or psychological injury?
 Do you find yourself having to spend money on medical or other bills?
 Are you suffering a loss of income due to an accident?
 If so, you may be entitled to compensation for personal injury*, loss of earnings, damage to property or vehicles, medical expenses and any other loss resulting from an accident.

-We have a proven track record in achieving optimal results for our personal injury clients.
+We have a proven track record in achieving optimal results for our accident and personal injury clients.
 We can help whether through negotiating a settlement, through the Personal Injuries Assessment Board (PIAB) or through court.

 It is always advisable to seek our advice promptly.
 There is usually a limitation period within which legal claims for personal injury can be made.
 Even if you do not intend to make a claim it is still in your interest to have the facts recorded, to consult and be advised.
 Memory fades and stories and circumstances can change.

 Having acted as personal injury solicitors for claimants, defendants and insurance companies for more than 25 years we know both sides of the fence.
 Home or hospital visits are available for clients with serious injuries and first consultations are free.

 We provide guidance in relation to: